alphagov/notifications-template-preview/docs/deploying.md

 ## Changes to previewing PDFs

 This isn't critical, so long as it works and doesn't differ much from the generated PDF.
-In the past we've found [there can be subtle before / after differences that aren't present in the PDF itself](https://github.com/alphagov/notifications-template-preview/pull/591#issuecomment-979284671).

-It's sufficient to test with one or two example PDFs e.g.

-- public_guardian_sample.pdf
-- example_dwp_pdf.pdf

-It doesn't matter if the validations pass or fail here: [the preview is the same either way](https://github.com/alphagov/notifications-admin/blob/5e8d0623de85eb0b10572635cdfc15ff6f35db32/app/templates/views/uploads/preview.html#L48).
+Do some [visual testing](visual-testing.md) with sample PDFs before merging and deploying as normal.